How can we bridge the health equity gap to create “people-first cities”?

-Cities concentrate these challenges but also may hold the key to overcome them.
+Cities concentrate these challenges but may also hold the key to overcoming them.

 Despite speculation, cities will be the centers of wealth, prosperity, creativity, and innovation.

 Employees are calling for healthier societies that support well-being

 In the post-COVID environment and a “continuous crisis” era, workers are increasingly seeking assistance and turning to their employers for support.
 Prioritizing the health and well-being of all employees is now crucial.

 Businesses have an opportunity to address economic, social, health and financial inequalities.

 A concentrated urban population means a concentration of economic and societal issues.
 Today, two out of three major cities expect climate change to seriously compromise their public health services.

 Providing a wide range of benefits is no longer enough.
 Most people want to work for companies that have a positive impact on the world.
 According to Paul Polman’s Net Positive Employee Barometer: from quiet quitting to conscious quitting, nearly half of employees say they would consider resigning if the company’s values don’t align with their own.